Yaboi-solo/Aether-Engine/README.md

 ## What I want to add, but probably am not capable of
 * In-built Code Editor
+* Play testing in editor
+* Material editors and other stuff
 * Other cool features popular game engines have

 Until then, we wait.
 (Well actually I code but... nevermind)